Release Policy

 • Rule type: FAILURE

-• Failure message: Attestation predicate type %q is not an expected type (%s)
+• FAILURE message: Attestation predicate type %q is not an expected type (%s)

 • Code: slsa_provenance_available.attestation_predicate_type_accepted